abbreviatedman/react-monorepo/04-advanced-react/4a-redux/directions.md

 ### Lifting State and Prop Drilling

-- Start with the todos app with todos and preferences state managed in `TodoContainer`.
+- Start with the todos app with todos and username preferences state managed in `TodoContainer`.
 - Lift state to `App`, and drill it down through `TodoContainer`.
 (Possibly adding it to Footer and Header, if we don't want it already in there.)
 - Discuss the challenge of maintaining this through a larger app.
 (Possibly include a larger app example to show the challenge here.)